nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2012-12-03-netconnect-settings-ubuntu.md

   - tech tips
   - ubuntu
 ---
 I had written a post on how we can easily get MTS Mblaze to work under linux and as it turns out, the Reliance Netconnect+ is equally easy to set up and use.
-Instead of repeating the entire procedure which I have already mentioned here, I&#8217;ll just post the relevant wvdial configuration file.
+Instead of repeating the entire procedure which I have already mentioned here, I'll just post the relevant wvdial configuration file.
 You need to add the following snippet to your /etc/wvdial.conf

 <pre>[Dialer netconnect]
 New PPPD = yes